RBSC/Carnivore2/Util/diskless/readme_diskless.txt

-Carnivore2 MultiFunctional Cartridge version 2.2
+Carnivore2 MultiFunctional Cartridge version 2.30
-Copyright (c) 2017-2019 RBSC
+Copyright (c) 2017-2020 RBSC

 The utilities and the readme.txt file were made by Vladimir and shared with the RBSC team for deploying into the repository.
+Please note that this solution contains older versions of Boot Menu and BIOSes, so it's advised to update the firmware, Boot Menu, BIOSes and tools from the repository after enabling your cartridge.

 Installing ROMs on diskless machine
 -----------------------------------

-This directory contains utilities that allow flashing Boot Block, IDE BIOS and FMPAC BIOS to flash memory of newly assembled cartridge using MSX machine that does not have disk drive.
+This directory contains utilities that allow flashing Boot Menu, IDE BIOS and FMPAC BIOS to flash memory of newly assembled cartridge using MSX machine that does not have disk drive.
 The installation uses CF card with BIOS images plugged into the cartridge itself.
 Thus before using this method the FPGA